llien30/AnoGAN/README.md

 Python : 3.x
 PyTorch >= 1.0

-You can download the package of Python from 'pip install -r requirements.txt':+1:
+You can download the package of Python from `pip install -r requirements.txt`:+1:

 .yaml file must be written in the fallowing format.
 ```